-UNEXPLOITED SYNERGIES UNDER THE STRENGTHENED EU GOVERNANCE FRAMEWORK
+UNEXPLOITED SYNERGIES UNDER THE STRENGTHENED EU GOVERNANCE FRAMEWORK publications feature a motif taken from the €20 banknote.

 By Christophe Kamps, Roberta De Stefani, Nadine Leiner-Killinger, Rasmus Rüffer and David Sondermann

 NOTE: This Occasional Paper should not be reported as representing the views of the European Central Bank (ECB).
 The views expressed are those of the authors and do not necessarily reflect those of the ECB.